chillibits/splash-screen/README.md

                 .show();
 ```

-You can customize the appearance of the SplashScreen using following arguments when building the Activity with `DrawingActivityBuilder`:
+You can customize the appearance of the SplashScreen using following arguments when building the Activity with `SplashScreenBuilder`:

 Method | Description
 -------|------------